Cold air, indoor heat, low humidity and winter wind deplete moisture from your skin, making it look dull, flaky and irritated.

 Tip 6: Eat right

 A diet rich in omega-3 fatty acids, zinc, vitamin E and high-quality protein keeps your skin healthy.
-Avocadoes, bell peppers, salmon, almonds and sweet potatoes are good options to include.
-You should also drink plenty of water to keep your skin healthy.
+Avocados, bell peppers, salmon, almonds and sweet potatoes are rich in these nutrients.
+Also, consider adding foods that contain linoleic, linolenic and lauric acids to strengthen the skin barrier and boost moisture.
+Linoleic and linolenic acids are essential omega-3 fatty acids that help maintain healthy skin barrier function.

-When it’s more than dry skin
+What to do when you have more than dry skin

 - Diabetes